-Mining for Closure: Policies, practises and guidelines for sustainable mining and closure of mines
+Mining for Closure: Policies and Guidelines for Sustainable Mining Practice and Closure of Mines

 This publication of the Environment and Security Initiative (ENVSEC) was launched during the ENVSEC Advisory Board Meeting in Bratislava, 29-30 September 2005.